where-is-brett/where-is-brett.github.io/index.md

 <br/>
 ## what's new?
-Scales and Chords Calculator - Many of us struggle to remember how to derive a scale or a chord given a key signature.
-I am no different.
-So I created [this app]({{site.url}}/app/music-genius) to display chords and scales all in one place!
+14 Nov 2021.
+[This app]({{site.url}}/app/music-genius) - can help you with music theory, display chords and scales all in one place!

+21 Nov 2021.
+[AI Bassist]({{site.url}}/app/groove-box) is an AI that composes bass melodies in the sub-genre of Techno music, all in your browser.

 <br/>